-- Automatically deriving signatures.
-We present a novel method for automatically deriving pattern-based signatures from virus scanners without the need for reverse engineering the software. - Identification of inadequate signatures.
-In an empirically study with four commercial antivirus products, we identify overly simplistic signatures that build on short byte patterns of resource or code artifacts. - Anti-virus assisted attacks.
-Based on the derived signatures, we introduce a new class of anti-virus assisted attacks that limit access to benign data and demonstrate their feasibility in different scenarios.
+- Anti-virus assisted attacks.
+We introduce a new class of anti-virus assisted attacks that limit access to benign data by abusing byte-pattern based signatures and demonstrate their feasibility in different scenarios. - Automatically deriving signatures.
+We present a novel method for automatically deriving pattern-based signatures from virus scanners without the need for manually reverse engineering the software. - Identification of inadequate signatures.
+In an empirically study with four commercial anti-virus products, we identify overly simplistic signatures that build on short byte patterns of resource or code artifacts and thus are well-suited for the described attacks.

-The remainder of the paper is structured as follows: In Section 2 we present a brief overview of anti-virus signatures.
+The remainder of the paper is structured as follows: In Section 2 we describe the attack vector and present a brief overview of anti-virus signatures.
 We introduce our method for deriving signatures in Section 3 and empirically study its application and results in Section 4.
-In Section 5 we then present novel attacks based on malicious markers.
-Limitations and related work are discussed in Section 6 and Section 7, respectively.
-Section 8 concludes the paper.
+In Section 5 we then present specific attacks based on malicious markers and discuss mitigations in Section 6.
+Limitations and related work are discussed in Section 7 and Section 8, respectively.
+Section 9 concludes the paper.